Overview — Collaborative Newspaper Digitisation Programme

 What is Papers Past?

 Papers Past is a collection of digitised full-text items from New Zealand and the Pacific that you can search or browse.
-It contains millions of pages of material, including newspapers, magazines, letters, and parliamentary papers.
+It contains millions of pages of material, including newspapers, magazines, letters, parliamentary papers and books.

 Papers Past is used by genealogists, archaeologists, writers, students, professional and amateur historians, museum staff, artists, journalists, curators, and more.
 The content is easily discoverable in search engines and cited in a wide range of resources, both online and printed.